 These days it’s easy to become a designer right?

 Loads of ‘easy to use’ programmes and ‘How To’ guides make it simple for anyone to put a brochure/newsletter/marketing piece together – how difficult can it be with so much help available?
-Technology has not only changed the way designs are accomplished, it’s changed the perception of ‘design’ from a hard earned skill to something you can learn in an afternoon off.
+Technology has not only changed the design industry with the way designs are accomplished but it’s also changed the perception of ‘design’ from a hard-earned skill to something you can learn in an afternoon off.

-All well and good, but actually there is a lot more to it than reading a design manual or playing around with some interesting fonts, and to get to the bottom of what I’m saying we need to look back… way back in fact.
+All this is well and good, but actually, there is a lot more to it than reading a design manual or playing around with some interesting fonts, and to get to the bottom of what I’m saying we need to look back… way back in fact.
 We need to go pre-technic!

-In the beginning there was only drawing and artists equipment and drawing boards, plus a typesetter (usually quite grumpy) who sat in a darkened room and stoically interpreted the designers ‘mark-up’ to fire out reams of typesetting sheets for the art-worker to paste onto a board following the designer’s concept.
-Not only did we have to draw our ideas out, we had to know all about type markings, message layers, leading the reader and visual concepts, as well as being adept with typography – font usage, sizes, kerning, leading, adjustments and alignment etc etc. We actually learnt this by gaining knowledge from even further back – typesetting in it’s earliest form – yes those little metal pieces that were laboriously put into a type setting block ready to be manually inked up and roller printed.
+In the beginning, there was only drawing and artists equipment and drawing boards, plus a typesetter (usually quite grumpy) who sat in a darkened room and stoically interpreted the designers ‘mark-up’ to fire out reams of typesetting sheets for the art worker to paste onto a board following the designer’s concept.
+Not only did we have to draw our ideas out, but we also had to know all about type markings, message layers, leading the reader and visual concepts, as well as being adept with typography – font usage, sizes, kerning, leading, adjustments and alignment, etc. We actually learnt this by gaining knowledge from even further back – typesetting in its earliest form – yes those little metal pieces that were laboriously put into a typesetting block ready to be manually inked up and roller printed.
 All a very long time ago – however I can honestly say that a lot of the basics that were shown to me back then still come into play today – and that knowledge makes for a better understanding of design.

 How many designers from this generation have that skill?
 The answer is – not many.
 Why?
-Because this generation have developed their ‘artistic’ skills via the art of DTP (Desk Top Publishing) which does it all for you.
-It all began in the early 1980’s, when DTP software such as Publisher, PageMaker etc became available, however they were quickly outshone by the release of Quark Xpress software in 1987.
+Because this generation has developed its ‘artistic’ skills via the art of DTP (Desk Top Publishing) which does it all for you.
+It all began in the early 1980s, when DTP software such as Publisher, PageMaker etc became available, however, they were quickly outshone by the release of Quark Xpress software in 1987.
 Designers had the biggest shock of their lives when all of a sudden the drawing board was replaced with a MAC which housed this new programme.
-There were no PC’s for designers in those days – only MAC’s would do.
-We were given a manual, and by and large we learnt on the job how to interpret our ideas and concepts into pages and products.
-It was all pretty alien to start with and the side effects were a lot of stress induced headaches, but pretty soon we got to grips with QuarkXPress, Illustrator, and Photoshop, and bingo – a new age of designer technology was born.
+There were no PCs for designers in those days – only MACs would do.
+We were given a manual, and by and large, we learnt on the job how to interpret our ideas and concepts into pages and products.
+It was all pretty alien to start with and the side effects were a lot of stress-induced headaches, but pretty soon we got to grips with QuarkXPress, Illustrator, Photoshop, and bingo – a new age of designer technology was born.
 By 1990, QuarkXPress 3 had become the software of choice for publishers worldwide.
 With the 1997 release of QuarkXPress 4, QuarkXPress quickly became the world’s most widely used professional page-layout software.

 So has technology enhanced or hindered the design industry?